Diamondbacks vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Cole Irvin (1-3) will take the mound for the Orioles, his 12th start of the season.
+- The Orioles will send Kyle Bradish (9-6) to the mound for his 25th start this season.

-- In 11 starts this season, he's earned a quality start in one of them.

-- Irvin will look to finish five or more innings for the fourth start in a row.
+- Bradish has three starts in a row of five innings or more.

-- He has six appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has finished seven appearances without allowing an earned run in 24 chances this season.

 |Opponent